solderspot/SS_Servorator/README.md

 	#import <SS_Servorator.h>

-Create an instance of SS_Servorator and pass in the number of servos it to control:
+Create an instance of SS_Servorator.
+Pass in the number of servos to control:

 	#define NUM_SERVOS  6

 	SS_Servorator sr(NUM_SERVOS);

+You can create multiple instances if you needed to manage groups of servos.

 ###Set Up

-You can create multiple instances if you needed to manage groups of servos.

-For each instance you create you need to provided a servo handling routine of type **SS_ServoHandler**:
+Each instance requires a servo handling routine of type **SS_ServoHandler**:

 	// a servo handler for Servorator
 	void update_servo( SS_Index index, SS_Angle angle, void *data)